Go to content

 5. You can see these fees in the calculator by clicking on the button "See breakdown."

-When comparing loan types, it is also important to look at the "Total payment" field in the Loan Calculator.
-There you will see an estimate of how much you will have to pay in total for the loan in question, which can often vary greatly between loan types.
-That number includes all borrowing costs plus interest.
-If it is an indexed loan, indexation is also part of the total payment.
+It’s important to look at the “Total payment” field in the loan calculator.
+There you’ll see an estimate of how much you will ultimately have to pay in total for the loan in question, which can vary, for example, depending on the type of repayment and the loan term.
+Included in that amount are all borrowing costs in addition to interest.
+For indexed loans, indexation is also part of the total payment.

 On the tariff page you can see an overview of all costs related to borrowing and loan payments at LSR, including default fees, but the total cost of borrowing can increase significantly if there is a default.